Camcorder Loans

 Although our members do many shoots in and for the community, we also focus on helping residents learn to create videos themselves.

-Residents and clubs wanting to record their events, interviews, or other subjects are invited to take advantage of our free Consumer Equipment Loan Program.
-We lend consumer-level, high-definition camcorders and fluid-head video tripods to both members and non-member residents without charge.
+Residents and clubs wanting to record their events, interviews, or other subjects are invited to take advantage of our free Consumer Equipment Loan Program (see video below).
+We lend consumer-level, high-definition camcorders and fluid-head video tripods, and some audio-recording equipment to both members and non-member residents without charge.
 Basic operational instructions are provided for these short-term loans, and a refundable deposit covering the cost of the equipment is required.

-Consumer equipment loans are made and checked in at the Video Lab ONLY on Wednesdays and Thursdays, 1-4 pm (or by special arrangement).
-Loans are for one week.
-Longer loans may be made by special arrangement.
-Two Lab Supervisors are responsible for all loans — Betsy Martin (Wednesdays), bmartin125@comline.com, 707-540-1955, and Lucy Parker (Thursdays), lvparker@gmail.com, 949-456-4657.
-Contact either of them for additional information.
-An April, 2018, blog post on this website explains the loan system in more detail.
+Consumer equipment loans are made and checked in at the Video Lab open Tuesday through Friday, 1-4 pm (or by special arrangement).
+An April, 2018, blog post on this website explains the loan system in more detail; however, the restriction limiting equipment loan-making to Wednesdays and Thursdays no longer applies.

 Video editing services are not included, but we invite anyone borrowing equipment to take take the next step into video creation by enrolling in one of our video editing classes.
 We also offer classes on shooting, editing, and sharing videos using smartphones.